Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 When I visited St. Lucia, my story didn’t start on the plane or on the ride to my resort.
 Not even when I opened the door to my room.
 Instead, my story really started when I looked out and saw the Piton mountains.

 The twist in the middle was my reason for being there.
 I was on a lighting workshop with great people.

 We took photos of amazing subjects.

 I knew it was all over when I saw my last sunset over the beach.

-That was my beginning, middle and end for a travel story.
-It doesn’t have to be complicated, and it does’t have to show a single piece of transportation.
+That was my beginning, middle, and end for a travel story.
+It doesn’t have to be complicated, and it doesn’t have to show a single piece of transportation.
 Travel isn’t about traveling.
 It’s about your experiences.

 Show your experiences.